d4n3sh/thedaneshproject/content/posts/2007-09-13-holy-month-of-ramadan-begins-today.md

 ---
 <img loading="lazy" src="http://img389.imageshack.us/img389/9236/puasa3sa.jpg" height="300" width="400" />

 Muslims around the world begin fasting today as it marks the beginning of the Holy month of Ramadan.
 Fasting is not easy task, it takes motivation, determination, faith and willpower.
 I have never fasted for more then a day.
-Maybe I&#8217;ll try it with my Muslim pals this time.
+Maybe I'll try it with my Muslim pals this time.

 Ramadan will end with the festival of &#8220;Eid al-Fitr&#8221; or &#8220;Hari Raya Aidilfitri&#8221; as we know it here.
 New clothes, big feasts, cookies galore and my favourite, visiting my Muslim friends.